IronMan1994/CGA-MWS-algorithm/README.md

 4. Setting parameters.
    * This project provides two real data of `GBM`, `GBM_ GeneNumbers_ 920.txt` is a file that does not remove the genes.
 And `GBM_ removeGene_ GeneNumbers_ 911.txt` is a file that deleted the genes mentioned in the paper.
 The parameter `g` is given in the file name.
    * If the input sample file `GBM_removeGene_GeneNumbers_911.txt` is used, the parameter `k` need to be modified and other parameters remain the default in the `r.run()` statement.
-   * You should Modify the parameters as follows:
+   * You should modify the parameters as follows:

          int g = 911;
          int k = 6;